 Your surroundings can also be a good indicator of changing weather conditions.
 Watch for changes in wind direction or cloud formations.
 There is no substitute for a good understanding of weather conditions and what to do when the weather takes a turn for the worse.

-Page 4.15 will give you a look at the dangers of Lightning strikes, with an overview of your protection area.
+Page 4.15 will explain the dangers of Lightning strikes, with an overview of your protection area.